Home > About Us > History of Hobart

 History of Hobart

 Hobart Brothers is a company with a rich and diverse history.
 It was incorporated in 1917 by Charles Clarence (C.C.)
-Hobart, along with is wife, Lou Ella, and their three sons, Edward, Charles and William.
+Hobart, along with his wife, Lou Ella, and their three sons, Edward, Charles and William.

 The company began its manufacturing endeavors with a variety of products including generators (Dynamos), metal office furniture and air compressors.
 In 1925, it produced its first welder, which started Hobart Brothers on the path to becoming a preeminent company in the welding industry.
 It also became a prominent supporter of welding education with the establishment of the Hobart Institute of Welding Technology in 1930.
 The school became a separate non-profit entity in 1940 and has since trained more than 90,000 welders.

-In 1937, Hobart Brothers turned to the production of stick electrodes and shortly thereafter, the company began serving an active role in manufacturing for World War II.
+In 1937, Hobart Brothers turned to the production of stick electrodes and shortly thereafter, began serving an active role in manufacturing for World War II.
 It produced more than 100,000 welders and approximately 45,000 generators to support the war effort, and received the Army/Navy E Award for excellence for its contribution.

 In the mid-1940s, Hobart Brothers launched what is now known as Hobart Ground Power after being approached by American Airlines to design a generator specifically to start large aircraft engines.